isaaccolson/Fraud_detection_ML_microservice-python/README.md

 # microservice-python
-A micro service designed to take in millions of financial data points and run ML analysis on them.
+A microservice that takes in millions of financial data points and runs ML analysis on them.
+The Python API will interact with a sister springboot Java microservice project feeding it the completed analysis.